pym505/yongmin-dev/life-note/FAQ-About-My-Career.md

 Citibank: The office was within walking distance of my home.
 Linus: Allowed full remote work, even while I was living in Japan for six months.
 Docenty AI: Enabled me to continue job searching in Japan while working part-time.
 I was also interested in the AI-related technologies.
-ResponseOne: Provided a rare opportunity to work part-time on infrastructure projects while living abroad.
+ResponseOne (current)  : Provided a rare opportunity to work part-time on infrastructure projects while living abroad.
-Kaisyo: Based in rural Japan and involved service development for a subsidiary company.
+Kaisyo (current)  : Based in rural Japan and involved service development for a subsidiary company.
 It was one of the few companies that accepted applicants without Japanese language certification or recruitment agency referrals.

 ---